reflex-frp/reflex-platform/README.md

 ### DOM Basics

-Reflex's companion library, Reflex.Dom contains a number of functions used to build and interact with the DOM.
+Reflex's companion library, Reflex-DOM, contains a number of functions used to build and interact with the Document Object Model.
 Let's start by getting a basic app up and running.

 ```haskell
     import Reflex.Dom